 Do Modern Browsers Support WebP File Format?

-In short, Yes.
-Mostly all modern browsers support WebP Image File.
+In short, yes.
+Almost all modern browsers support the WebP Image File.

 What Is The Best WebP Converter?